GHOSTS IN THE GARDEN - ONLINE TALK

 An online talk with Daniel & Clara, Rachel Rose, Serena Korda and Peter Treherne – four contemporary artists reimagining myth, history and landscape.

-Exploring ideas of paradise, magic, ritual, and how changes in the landscape both reflect and impact changes in the imagination and collective psyche, this event will feature four talks by artists grappling with narratives that have shaped the British landscape and our shifting relationships to nature.
+Exploring ideas of paradise, magic, ritual, and how changes in the landscape both reflect and impact changes in the imagination and collective psyche, this event features four talks by artists grappling with narratives that have shaped the British landscape and our shifting relationships to nature.

-This event is being presented to accompany Daniel & Clara’s exhibition The Lost Estate at Norwich Castle, on display until January 2025.
+This event was presented to accompany Daniel & Clara’s exhibition The Lost Estate at Norwich Castle, on display until January 2025.

 DANIEL & CLARA